adrianoti/tialves-scenarios/gcc-helloworld/intro.md

 ## Descrição

-2-3 sentences on what the scenario covers, illustrates, and teaches.
-What technology is used, and what task will the learner have accomplished by the end?

-Importantly, why does this matter?
-What can this technology, tool, or approach help you accomplish?
-Briefly communicate the real-world application(s) of this skill.

 Em dois passos, você irá criar o código do Hello World utilizando a linguagem C++, salvando em um arquivo de código C++ com a extensão .cpp.
 E, em seguida, você irá compilá-lo utilizando o compilador G++ que está incluso no GCC.

 ## Objetivos de Aprendizagem